gautam-chawla/Amazon-S3-bucket-Upload/README.md

 Easily integrate your CI applications to Amazon's Simple Storage Solution with this library.

 This library is created By Gautam Chawla
+# No Need to install sdk from composor.
+Pre-integrated SDK Library with Latest API version.
 # Setup

  Edit config/s3.php with your appropriate settings